linhhv-1996/NewUI/content/english/blog/10-micro-saas-examples-that-will-surprise-you/index.md

 {{< image src="images/blog/10-micro-saas-examples-that-will-surprise-you/1.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

 I\'ll be going over 10 different micro SaaS examples.
-You\'re looking for inspiration, you want to see the competition that's out there, but it's hard to find these microsass products.
+You\'re looking for inspiration, you want to see the competition that's out there, but it's hard to find these micro saas products.
 That's where I have you covered.

 For each of these products, we'll be taking a look at what they do, who they were founded by and their estimated revenue.
 You can really see what's out there.